Red Sox vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays will hand the ball to Yusei Kikuchi (4-0) for his sixth start of the season.
+- Alek Manoah (1-1) will take to the mound for the Blue Jays and make his seventh start of the season.

-- Kikuchi has pitched five or more innings in three straight games and will look to extend that streak.
+- Manoah has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent